ECB denies in talks on Spanish bailout

 Citing people familiar with the matter, the paper said the ECB wanted to ensure the participation of the IMF to make sure Spain faced strict conditions to cut spending and reform its economy in exchange for any aid.

-The program would take three years and amount to a maximum of 300 billion euros, it said.
+The programme would take three years and amount to a maximum of 300 billion euros, it said.

 Spanish Prime Minister Mariano Rajoy said earlier this week he had no objection to the IMF monitoring Spanish compliance with conditions for any assistance.